-The following Restructuring & Insolvency guidance note Produced in partnership with Martin Evans, Tim Stansfeld, Patricia Godfrey and Morgan Bowen of CMS provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency guidance note Produced in partnership with Martin Evans and Tim Stansfeld of CMS provides comprehensive and up to date legal information covering:

 The main legislation controlling the planning system in England and Wales is the Town and Country Planning Act 1990 (TCPA 1990).
 The TCPA 1990 sets out the regime for most aspects of planning, including:

 the meaning of development and when planning permission is required

 how planning applications are determined

 when planning obligations can be entered into, and

 The TCPA 1990 provides that planning permission is required for works which constitute 'development'.
 Development carried out without planning permission is unlawful and can be subject to enforcement action.

 the carrying out of building, engineering, mining or other operations in, on, over or under land, or